hacarus/hacarus-x-edge-xilinx/README_en.md

 ## 4.1 Board Setup
 [Setup procedure and illustrations will be updated.]
-1. Connect the 12V power plug to connector ③.
+1.Connect the 12V power plug to connector (3).
-2. Connect your output monitor to connector ⑦ using an HDMI cable.
-Alternatively, you can connect a DisplayPort cable to connector ⑥.
+2.Connect your output monitor to connector (7) using an HDMI cable.
+Alternatively, you can connect a DisplayPort cable to connector (6).
-3. Connect the Micro side of your Micro-USB cable to to the USB-UART (connector ①), and connect the USB side to a USB port on our host machine.
+3.Connect the Micro side of your Micro-USB cable to to the USB-UART (connector (1)), and connect the USB side to a USB port on our host machine.
-4. Next, take the SD card, which should contain the ZIP file that you downloaded (refer to Section 3.2), and plug it into the Micro-USB slot ②.
+4.Next, take the SD card, which should contain the ZIP file that you downloaded (refer to Section 3.2), and plug it into the Micro-USB slot (2).

     * It is necessary that the the Micro SD card be formatted with FAT.
     * Using any zip utility, unzip the ZIP file saved to your Micro SD card and copy the following files to your Micro SD card’s root directory (${SD_CARD}).
         * gstreamer-1.0/libgstsdxmotiondetection.so